What is WinContig?

 More focus on files

-Most defragmentation softwares perform a general defragmentation of an entire partition.
-In a real life scenario, you often want to defragment a single file or a directory, for example to improve the loading speed of a program file, or to reduce the loading time of a certain disk intensive application like a game.
+Most defragmentation programs perform a general defragmentation of an entire partition.
+In a real-life scenario, you often want to defragment a single file or a directory, for example to improve the loading speed of a program file, or to reduce the loading time of a certain disk intensive application like a game.

 WinContig has been designed specifically to meet the needs of users who focus mainly on files and folders rather than an entire disk.